Treating Common Bug Bites With Basic First Aid

 - Wash the bite site with soap and water.

-- Apply a topical cream to reduce the itch.
+- Apply topical cream to reduce the itch.

 - Take Tylenol to reduce pain.

 Ticks latch onto your skin and feast on your blood.
-Like mosquitoes, they can carry a variety of diseases.
-If left unattended, they can partially bury themselves into your skin.
+Like mosquitoes, they can carry a variety of diseases, most notably, ticks carry Lyme disease.
+If left unattended, they can partially bury themselves in your skin.

-- The most obvious “symptom” is the presence of the tick.
+- The most obvious “symptom” of a tick bite is the presence of the tick.
 It’s normally easy to locate a tick on your body; however, if it decides to set up shop in your hair, you may have to rely on other symptoms.

 - Soreness and mild pain around the affected area.